Best RAM for Ryzen 5 5600X in 2023

 • Occasionally tricky overclocking

-TEAMGROUP’s more modest offering doesn’t have the bells and whistles of higher-tiered sticks, but when it comes to performance, it competes fairly well.
-This is especially true for the minimalist PC builder, who might care about looks and style for just a little bit, but not too much to point of spending far more than what the modules could practically offer.
+TEAMGROUP is not as famous as other brands on this list, but they are on the rise, and many people are starting to acknowledge their products in terms of reliability and performance.
+The T-Force Vulcan Z is a modest offering, one that doesn’t have the bells and whistles of higher-tiered sticks, but it competes fairly well when it comes to performance.
+This is especially true for the minimalist PC builder, who might care about looks and style for just a little bit, but not too much, to the point of spending far more than what the modules could practically offer.

-Heat spreader design is somewhat basic, but thanks to that signature V-design, it differentiates itself from even more mundane offerings from OLOy and HyperX.
-As a lower-end module, height is also quite low, so any potential problems with certain cooler setups are more or less automatically negated.
+The heat spreader design is somewhat basic, but thanks to that signature V-design, it differentiates itself from even more mundane offerings from OLOY and HyperX.
+As a lower-end module, height is also quite low, but the one major cost of this Low height is the removal of RGB lighting.
+Looking on the bright side, any potential problems with certain cooler setups are more or less automatically eliminated.

-If you want to funnel more funds into more critical parts of the setup, or want an adequately stylish design without RGB, then this memory kit is one of the best recommendations that we have for your Ryzen 5 5600X.
+With this RAM, you can keep your budget low and still get a better-performing PC as you can funnel more funds into more critical parts of the setup or want an adequately stylish design without RGB.
+This memory kit is one of our best recommendations for your Ryzen 5 5600X.

 Trident Z Royal Series